Clair1234/Image-Manipulation/README.md

 * Do a horizontal mirror
 * Do a vertical mirror
 * Do a total mirror

+>[!IMPORTANT]
-Each file that results of the transformation will be named : image_out.jpeg and will be wiped out at each transformation so if you want to keep the image please download it before moving to the next transformation
+>Each file that results of the transformation will be named : image_out.jpeg and will be wiped out at each transformation so if you want to keep the image please download it before moving to the next transformation